• Home

 Gua Sha

 In Gua Sha, an herbal linament or massage oil is applied to the skin and the gua sha tool (similar to the rounded edge of a comb or a porcelain spoon) is rubbed firmly along the skin.
-Gua sha is also used to relieve muscular tension, increase circulation, accelerate healing in an area, fight colds, and relieve headaches.
-The process feels like deep massage and the friction creates a slight redness which fades in a few hours or days.
+Gua sha is used to relieve muscular tension especially in the neck, shoulders and upper back.
+It increases circulation and accelerates healing.
+Gua sha can also help relieve a stiff neck, fight colds and headaches.
+The process feels like deep massage and the friction creates redness which fades in a few hours or days.

 Moxabustion